nicolas998/FFE/README.md

     - data/processed: Holds the relative error of the FFE for different cases in `numpy.savez` format.
 The *_YY* stands for the number of total years in the run and the *_c5* or *_c95* for the errors at the confidence intervals.

 - figures: Contains the figures of the resulting work.

+Most of the analysis is done on the `mag_dependency_figures.ipynb` notebook.
+The analysis comparing all the cases vs all the cases is done at the `comparea_all_vs_all.py` script.
+The `peak_analist.py` contains a collection of functions to write peak files compatible with **PeakFQ** and to analyze its outputs.